 - A recent article in the Wall Street Journal attempted to show how similar the Hamilton lyrics are to rap.
 If you read the words rather than listen to the rhythm and stare cross-eyed at the multicolor graphics, all the article “proves” is that the Hamilton lyrics are miles above rap’s usual level.
 (HT Iris Bell for the article.)

 - The usual disclaimer: This is the twentieth in a series of posts on Hamilton: An American Musical.
-My intro to this series is here.
 Other posts are available via the tag cloud at lower right.
-If you’ve read this far and enjoyed it, why not sign up to hear about future installments?
-Follow me on Twitter @NYCsculpture, friend the Forgotten Delights page on Facebook, or ask to be added to my mailing list (email DuranteDianne@gmail.com).
+The ongoing “index” to these posts is my Kindle book, Alexander Hamilton: A Brief Biography.
 Bottom line: these are unofficial musings, and you do not need them to enjoy the musical or the soundtrack.